 Mapping your route and timing the intervals

 The warm up and cool down phases are either the same or roughly equal each week, so the most straightforward thing to do is to walk for 10 minutes then turn around and walk back.
 But if you want to use a route planner, you’ll need the distance.
-At average normal and brisk walking speeds, the distances covered on these walks would be roughly:
+At average walking speeds, the distances covered on these walks would be roughly:

 To time the intervals accurately, you can use a fitness watch, phone stopwatch or fitness app, or an ordinary stopwatch.